-The Directors performed the impairment assessment on these assets to estimating the recoverable amount of the investment properties based on the recent market transacted price for similar assets and research report published by global real estate services firm.
+The Directors performed the impairment assessment on investment properties amounted to RM55.35 million to estimate the recoverable amount of the investment properties based on the recent market transacted price for similar assets.
+The estimated recoverable amounts include estimates and judgement which is inherently uncertain.